Copyright Act of 1976: Subject matter of copyright

 An eighth category, architectural works, was added in 1990.

 The wording of section 102 is significant mainly because it effectuated a major change in the mode of United States copyright protection.
 Under the last major statutory revision to U.S. copyright law, the Copyright Act of 1909, federal statutory copyright protection attached to original works only when those works were 1) published and 2) had a notice of copyright affixed.
 State copyright law governed protection for unpublished works before the adoption of the 1976 Act, but published works, whether containing a notice of copyright or not, were governed exclusively by federal law.
 If no notice of copyright was affixed to a work and the work was, in fact, "published" in a legal sense, the 1909 Act provided no copyright protection and the work became part of the public domain.
 Under the 1976 Act, however, section 102 says that copyright protection extends to original works that are fixed in a tangible medium of expression.
 Thus, the 1976 Act broadened the scope of federal statutory copyright protection from "published" works to works that are "fixed".

 Section 102(b) excludes several categories from copyright protection, partly codifying the concept of idea–expression distinction from Baker v.
 Selden.
 It requires that "in no case does copyright protection for an original work of authorship extend to any idea, procedure, process, system, method of operation, concept, principle, or discovery, regardless of the form in which it is described, explained, illustrated, or embodied in such work."

-Music
+Sound recordings and musical compositions

 There are separate copyright protections for musical compositions and sound recordings.
 Composition copyright includes lyrics and unless self-published, is usually transferred under the terms of a publishing contract.
-Many record companies will also require that sound recording copyright be transferred to them as part of the terms of an album release, however the owner of the composition copyright is not always the same as the owner of the sound recording copyright.
+Many record companies will also require that sound recording copyright be transferred to them as part of the terms of an album release; however, the owner of the composition copyright is not always the same as the owner of the sound recording copyright.